BIOCHEMISTRY - UNDERSTANDING THE CHEMISTRY OF LIFE - 2023/4

 Thus, the summative assessment for this module consists of:

-Practical reports consisting of elements from all practical classes within the module.
+- Coursework - practical pro-forma consisting of elements from all practical classes within the module.
+40% of module weighting.
+Addresses learning outcomes 1-5.

 |001||Laboratory skills: To identify and competently use basic laboratory equipment in Chemistry & Biochemistry and to do so with sufficient accuracy that they generate repeatable and consistent laboratory data.||CKPT|